 Earlier chapters introduced the concepts of the Safe System, and of safe travel as a product, which requires certain actions to produce it.
 Safe products must match the needs, capacities and expectations of their human users and roads are no exception.
 This chapter outlines how to create a road system that takes account of human characteristics and meets Safe System requirements.

 Human factors are a well-established scientific endeavour that has influenced developments in many areas of technology.
 Its application to road safety issues in a formal sense goes back to at least the 1930s (e.g. Forbes, 1939).
-Contemporary understanding of issues, such as the time it takes to make decisions, the amount of light needed to resolve detail, and the rate at which information is absorbed, underpins key standards in road design.
-This understanding of human visual and decision-making capacity allows development of specifications for the road system, such as sight distance requirements, lighting standards, the design and dimensions of road signs, and the spacing between successive decision points, so that road users can use the system safely and without discomfort.
-Since knowledge in human factors continues to evolve, many of its findings remain to be absorbed in technical standards and guidelines.
+Contemporary understanding of issues, such as the time it takes to perceive and detect any critical location that challenges the driver to adapt his driving programme and to make new decision, the desired luminance, size and contrast between objects and the background needed to resolve detail, and the rate that information is absorbed, should underpin key standards in road design.
+Other important demands for road design arise from the holistic perception of the road user within the road environment.
+From there essential design principles of "Gestalt" have to be included in the technical design considerations.
+This understanding of the laws of human perception and activity regulation that includes the decision-making capacity of the road user allows for the development of design and operational specifications for the road system.
+This includes elements such as:

+In road safety, human factors is concerned with the interaction of human road users with the roadway system elements, including vehicles.
 The distinction is often made between unintended errors and disobedience of road rules.
 Unintended errors tend to occur when road users misperceive some aspect of the road system, they do not have enough time to react to changing situations, or they are confronted with unexpected situations.
 These issues and the means of remedying are discussed in Designing Infrastructure to Encourage Safe Behaviour.

 Disobedience of the road rules often occurs when the road system does not adequately meet road users’ needs, e.g. when there are long waiting times to cross at signalised pedestrian crossings.
 However, disobedience of the road rules may also occur when users do not understand what they are supposed to do or understand the benefits of compliance.
 This is particularly the case in LMICs as they rapidly motorise and upgrade their road networks.
 Disobedience may also occur because some road users believe they can gain a benefit (such as a faster journey or a more convenient parking or unloading spot) without incurring any penalty.
 These issues and some of the implications they have for infrastructure provision are discussed in Other Means of Encouraging Road Users to Behave According to the Rules

-Human factors have a key role to play in achieving Safe System requirements.
+Human Factors have a key role to play in achieving Safe System requirements.

 Efforts should therefore be made to help road users perceive the road correctly and to make decisions about driving, riding or walking that are safe for themselves and other road users.
-Applying the human factors principles described in the remainder of this section should go some way to achieving a collision-free road network, but it must be recognised that improving guidance will not always succeed in preventing collisions.
+Applying the Human Factors principles described in the remainder of this section should go some way to achieving a collision-free road network, but it must be recognised that improving guidance will not always succeed in preventing collisions.
 That being the case, space to correct mistakes should be provided where possible, e.g. by having lane widths that allow some manoeuvre space, providing sealed shoulders, or by having stop lines some metres in advance of the walkway on pedestrian crossings.
 Adequate recovery space will reduce the number and severity of impacts; however, it will not always succeed in preventing impacts.
 Therefore, the Safe System requires forgiving infrastructure and forgiving vehicles so that when collisions do occur, they will not result in fatalities or non-recoverable injuries.